 In 2017, I received two "Highly Commended" awards and a "People's Choice" award in exhibitions at the Royal Queensland Art Society, and judge, Richard Blundell, made the following comments on one of these works titled 'September': "Spontaneous and painterly approach to landscape with the sense of immediacy and urgent mark making... this work carries the power of the artist 'breaking open' the structure and significant forms of the landscape.
 I am moved by the 'raw' mark making."

 In 2013, I received the Christian Thomsen Award for Painting (Judge: Julie Ewington, QAGOMA) at the Rio Tinto Alcan Martin Hanson Memorial Art Awards, Gladstone Regional Gallery.

 Bitter Sweet 75cm x 153cm Christian Thomsen Award 2013 (NFS)

-"From the Window", to be entered in the RQAS Fellows Exhibition is shown below hanging in my lounge room, and am delighted with the beauty of this work and how welcoming it feels in a domestic setting.
+"From the Window", hung in the current RQAS Fellows Exhibition, is shown below hanging in my lounge room.
+I am delighted with the beauty of this work and how welcoming it feels in a domestic setting.